1AhmedGalal/AskHub/README.md

-# E-Commerce API
+# AskHub

-A web-based API built using C# and ASP.NET, designed to provide core functionalities for an e-commerce platform.
-The system allows users to manage their accounts, browse products, place orders.
+A web-based application built using C# and the MVC architecture, designed to have the main features of websites like AskFM and Curious Cat.
+The system allows users to anonymously ask questions, answer questions, follow users, and manage their profiles.

 ## Features

 - User Registration and Authentication
-- CRUD Operations for Users, Products, and Orders
+- CRUD Operations for Questions
-- Secure Authorization and Role-Based Access Control
+- Answering or Ignoring Questions
-- Order Management and Processing
+- Following and Unfollowing Users

 ## Concepts

-- Applying SOLID Principles
+- Applying Solid Princples
 - Using Design Patterns like Repository